pantasio/linuxdotfile/doc/README-VScode.md

 ~ switch lower and upper cases and move cursor to next character in normal mode r replace the current character with the next character typed, still in normal mode

 example: this is 'new world and "the beauti" {the sea is dark}' [in your dream] (nightmare) cursor to end of word and goto edit mode from cursor to end of word and goto edit mode

 ## Manage window
 Ctrl + 1 focus editor 1
 Ctrl + 2 focus editor 2

 Ctrl + Shift + W        close file editing
-Ctrl + Shift + E focus to file explorer
+Ctrl + Shift + E        focus to file explorer Spacebar + T       toggleSidebarVisibility

 ## Zen mode
 this is view like Vim editor

 ## KeyBinding
 =============
 == Ctrl + key
 Ctrl + Left .........
 Toggle Primary sidebar Visible